fenollp/portfolio-base/README.md

 Be sure you understand what you are doing.
 No actually, it really doesn't matter.

+Note: the base portfolio is actually a website published at https://fenollp.github.io/portfolio-base/

 ## Syntax

 You can put HTML anywhere you want!